Geothelphusa/millmill/docs/README.md

 ## Overview

-> Geothelphusa is a species of freshwater crab in Japanese.

-We exist to provide OSS as an option for manufacturing workers in the digital transformation of their workplaces.

 ## Contributing
-This website is opensource, issues and pull requests are always welcome!!!
+This software is opensource, issues and pull requests are always welcome!!!
 When contributing, please read [CONTRIBUTING](./CONTRIBUTING.md).